Kirk Schulz profile

 Schulz also holds the Kansas State University Leadership Professorship and represents the Big 12 Conference on the National Collegiate Athletic Association Division I Board of Directors.

 Prior to his appointment as president, Kirk served as vice president for research and economic development at Mississippi State University.
 He has also served on the faculty at Michigan Technological University and the University of North Dakota.

 Schulz is active in several professional societies including the American Institute for Chemical Engineers and the American Society for Engineering Education.
 In recognition of achievements in the field of Chemical Engineering, he was selected as a fellow in both the American Society of Engineering Education and the American Association for the Advancement of Science.

 He is active in the Boy Scouts of America and serves as president of the Coronado Council.
+In 2013, he was recognized with the Distinguished Eagle Scout Award from the National Eagle Scout Association.
 Kirk also serves various roles on the boards of Cereal Food Processors, the Greater Manhattan Community Foundation, the Kansas Bioscience Authority, and the Accreditation Board for Engineering and Technology.

-He is married to Dr. Noel Nunnally Schulz, who serves as the Paslay Professor of Electrical Engineering at Kansas State University.
-They have two sons, Timothy, a senior at Mississippi State University and Andrew, a senior at Manhattan High School.
+He is married to Dr. Noel Nunnally Schulz, who serves as the associate dean for research and graduate programs in the College of Engineering and the Paslay Professor of Electrical Engineering at Kansas State University.
+They have two sons, Tim, a graduate student at the University of Tulsa, and Andrew, a freshman at Oklahoma State University.
 Kirk Schulz's parents are Carl and Judy Schulz, Norfolk, Va.

 Kirk Schulz can be contacted at 785-532-6221 or email@example.com.